-To note, Japanese, English or Persian cucumbers have the thinnest skin.
+To note, Japanese, English or Persian cucumbers have thin skin.
 Kirby and regular (garden cucumbers) may have a thicker skin that can sometimes be bitter.

 Best Toppings For Asian Cucumber Salad

-I like my Asian Cucumber Salad kinda simple and topped with sesame seeds.
+I like my Asian Cucumber Salad kinda simple.
+My homemade dressing has a tablespoon of honey, fresh ginger and more.
+And topped with sesame seeds for extra crunch.
 But it’s easy enough to add a little variety if you want!